nworbde/dStar/dStar_crust/README.md

         33.493       n  8.036E-01 ti88   2.232E-03
         33.498       n  8.036E-01 ti88   2.232E-03

 where the first column is `lg(P)` followed by the most prominent isotopes at that pressure.
+To use the composition, specify the following variables in the inlist.

+        real(dp) :: crust_reference_temperature ! default is 1.0e8K
+        character(len=16) :: crust_composition  ! default is 'HZ90'

+Here the string (16 character max) `crust_composition` is the name of the abuntime file.